 Taste Profile

-Gewürztraminer is like the grown-up version of Moscato.
-It’s a very aromatic, and intense grape with a wide range of styles.
-Most of the wines smell sweet, thanks to it’s tropical fruit and floral notes, however, many wines are dry and have little to no sugar.
+Often compared to Moscato for its perfume, Gewürztraminer is typically more structured and spice-driven.
+Most wines smell sweet, thanks to their tropical fruit and floral notes; however, many are dry and have little to no sugar.

 On the nose, Gewürztraminer has a distinctive lychee and rose aroma.
-You can also find ginger, orange blossom, honey delicate spiced notes, depending on whether or not the grapes have undergone noble rot.
+You can also find ginger, orange blossom, and delicate spiced notes, depending on whether or not the grapes have undergone noble rot.

-On the palate Gewürztraminer tends to be full bodied, sometimes viscous and oily, and can have higher levels of alcohol, as it ripens quickly.
+On the palate, Gewürztraminer can range from medium to full-bodied, sometimes with a textural, slightly oily richness, and can have higher levels of alcohol, as it ripens quickly.
 The acidity levels range from moderate to low, but the best examples always taste fresh and balanced.
-Depending on the style, wines may be dry all the way to sweet.
+Depending on the style, wines may range from dry to sweet.

 How to Serve Gewürztraminer Wine

-Gewürztraminer should be served Fridge Cold, around 38-45ºF (4-6 ºC).
+Gewürztraminer should be served well chilled, around 38-45ºF (4-6 ºC).
 This will ensure it tastes fresh and preserves its aromas.
 Whether you have a dry or a sweet style, serving it cold is recommended.

-A white wine glass is perfect for Gewürztraminer to funnel all those intense aromas straight to your nose.
+A white wine glass is perfect for Gewürztraminer, funneling all those intense aromas straight to your nose.
 There’s no need to decant this already intense wine.

 Most Gewürztraminer wines are not made to be aged.
 They’re best enjoyed young to preserve their fresh aromas.
-However, a few select wines from the best vintages and vineyards in both Italy and France, can age for a decade or more and become savory and honeyed with time.
+However, a few select wines from the best vintages and vineyards in both Italy and France can develop notes of dried fruit, honey, and savory spice.

 White